 Safety issues with toddlers

-- Do not leave extra-large stuffed toys in the crib or leave on the bumper pads – your toddler can use these objects as a step to climb over the crib rail.
+- Don’t leave extra-large stuffed toys in the crib or leave on the bumper pads – your toddler can use these objects as a step to climb over the crib rail.

 - Look for and remove objects with strings or ties that could accidentally end up wound around your child's neck, such as cords on blinds or curtains.

 When should I seek a doctor's help regarding sleep issues with my toddler or preschooler?